How to Play

 -

-Draw A Card
+Draw One Card

 Collect Lil Beasts & Win

 There are 11 Lil Beast Meeples to collect.
-Players earn Lil Beasts by winning rounds.

 How to Play